your-diary/FizzBuzz_with_50_languages/README.md

 3. How to comment out string in the language (see the first line of the source code).

+4. How to implement the FizzBuzz game (see the source code).
+For a limited number of difficult languages (e.g. Assembly), we only implemented Hello World.

 ## For Some Languages

 ### Brainfuck